Lestibournes/freddi/readme.md

 # About Freddi
-A simple utility for installing flatpaks from a .flatpakref file.
+A simple utility for installing and removing flatpaks from a .flatpakref file.

 Current state as of 11/09/2022: